ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 Just as the frameworks concerning governance and management that exist in the market, there are also smaller frameworks and specialized frameworks to deal with indicators and measurement tools.

-Two of these indicators are **KPI** and **OKR**, and eventhough sometimes the may overlap each other in some aspects, they should be treated as different and specific tools.
-And there are also many others indicators, like **BSC**, etc.
+Two of these indicators are **KPI** and **OKR**, and eventhough sometimes they may overlap each other in some aspects, they should be treated as different and specific tools.
+And there are still others indicators, like **BSC**, for example.

 #### KPI Indicator

-This is the acronym for Key Performance Indicator (KPI), and it is `used to evaluate performance over time for an organization, individual, program, project, action, etc.` [ClearPointStrategy.com](https://www.clearpointstrategy.com/okrs-vs-kpis/)
+This is the acronym for **Key Performance Indicator** (KPI), and it is `used to evaluate performance over time for an organization, individual, program, project, action, etc.` [ClearPointStrategy.com](https://www.clearpointstrategy.com/okrs-vs-kpis/)

-And in the article linked above, the author sees 3 specific indicators that may vary a little bit and be some what confused with the concepts measured by other tools, like OKR, for exemple:
+And in the article linked above, the author, Angel Oh, observes 3 specific indicators that can vary a little bit and that can also be some what confused with concepts measured by some other tools, like OKR, that was mentioned just above.

+So, for the **KPI**, Angel Oh points out these indicators:

 1. **Link to strategic objectives**
 2. **Direct where to focus resources**
 3. **Be measured against targets**

-###### Some notes on KPI Indicators:
+###### Some notes on **KPI** Indicators:
-1. This indicator should always be designed in a quantative nature, because as it is taught by some, it makes easier to provide context and for comparing performace.
+1. This indicator should always be designed in a quantative nature, because as it is taught by some, it makes not only easier to provide context to it, but also for comparing its performace.
 2. They should be specific (not vague), and should have context and meaning for each KPI.
-3. They must me **Key features** or indicators from strategic level.
+3. They must be **Key features** or key indicators from strategic level.

-- Some exemples of the use KPI indicators [ClearPointStrategy.com](https://www.clearpointstrategy.com/okrs-vs-kpis/):
+- Some exemples of the use **KPI** indicators [ClearPointStrategy.com](https://www.clearpointstrategy.com/okrs-vs-kpis/):
 - **Retail Industry**: revenue per square foot, same-store sales, sales per employee.
 - **HR Department**: attrition rate, employee performance, average recruitment time.
 - **Sales Department**: customer lifetime value, sales revenue, calls made.